A linear model of separation for western boundary currents with bathymetry and stratification: Construction of the first order terms of the expansion

-\begin{remark} There is a crucial difference between \eqref{u_1_h} and \eqref{u_1_3}: the first one requires to know $p^1$, whereas the second merely requires to know $p^0$.
-Note that, for the first two order terms, we would obtain the same result by considering a linearized version of the primitive equations with the same scaling (i.e. the vertical momentum equation is replaced by the hydrostatic equilibrium). \end{remark}

-\begin{remark} The right-hand side term in \eqref{eqsurp1b} can be understood as a commutator term.
-Indeed, if we had $\nabla_h^\perp \cdot L^1 = L^1 \cdot \nabla_h^\perp$ (which is false, as we will see), then the right-hand side would simply be $L^1 \nabla_h\cdot f_h$, which is 0 under realistic modelling asumptions (the wind forcing should mainly be 2D and divergence free). \end{remark}
+\begin{remark} \begin{itemize} \item The derivation of these equations will be performed in \cref{ssec:derivation}.
+Note that $p^0$ and $p^1$ are well-defined thanks to \cref{prop:QG3D-visc}.
+As a consequence, if $u^0\in H^m(\R^2_{x,y}\times \R^+_z)$, then $u^1\in H^{m-6}(\R^2_{x,y}\times \R^+_z)$. \item There is a crucial difference between \eqref{u_1_h} and \eqref{u_1_3}: the first one requires to know $p^1$, whereas the second merely requires to know $p^0$.
+Note that, for the first two order terms, we would obtain the same formulas by merely considering a linearized version of the primitive equations with the same scaling (i.e. the vertical momentum equation is replaced by the hydrostatic equilibrium). \item The right-hand side term in \eqref{eqsurp1b} can be understood as a commutator term.
+Indeed, if we had $\nabla_h^\perp \cdot L^1 = L^1 \cdot \nabla_h^\perp$ (which is false, as we will see), then the right-hand side would simply be $L^1 \nabla_h\cdot f_h$, which is zero under realistic modelling asumptions (the wind forcing should mainly be 2D and divergence free). \end{itemize} \end{remark}

 Our next result consists in algebraic manipulations on the right-hand side, which are useful to compute numerically the approximate solution: